 The Source: You will start on Sunday in the first All-Star game in Chicago in 32 years.
 What does it mean for you to put on that jersey and walk into the UC as a native?

 Anthony Davis: It means a lot.
-Any opportunity to play in the United Center again, play in Chicago in front of friends, family and then my fans there is special.
+Any opportunity to play in the United Center again, play in Chicago in front of friends, family, and then my fans there is special.
 I’m used to only getting a chance to go there and play once a year, once a season.
 I had so many games there before in high school.
 You always imagined yourself playing there as a kid.
 Every kid wants to play in their hometown arena.
 So to be able to get to come there again and kind of be the face, the all-star, it’s going to mean a lot to me and I’m excited about it.

 The game is coming at the same time that you are reestablishing yourself in the community.
 I was at the event with your AAU team at the hot dog stand and also at Kenwood for the day camp.
 What has the feeling been for you stepping back into these spaces and seeing the smiles it brings?

 That’s what it’s about, seeing the smiles and giving back.
 Things like this court.
 I’m putting a computer lab learning center at my high school.
 I want to be remembered past all-star.
 There is a place where people can go six, seven, eight months, years from now.
 Getting help from Nike as well has been great.
 It’s been something that I always wanted to do, something I’ve been doing for a long time.
-This was instilled in me from my parents.
+This was instilled in me by my parents.
 I’m excited to go back in and see the smile on the kids’ faces, adults as well.

 I know you have a want to continue this initiative going forward.
 How important has it been to have a partner like Nike to believe in your vision?